Chevalmuscle/music-collection/README.md

 # Music Collection

+❗️ Design in progress

-Displays a music collection from a mongo db
+Displays a music library sorted by albums or by artists